 Joy’s career within the financial services industry spans 30 years, most recently running the Westpac Private Wealth Management business.
 She’s also a member of various investment, risk and governance committees and is a panel member for Financial Services Complaints Ltd.

-In addition to her consulting work, Joy is the Chair of KiwiSaver provider Simplicity NZ Ltd and is on the Boards of Auckland Foundation and Assistance Dogs New Zealand.
+In addition to her consulting work, Joy is chair of KiwiSaver provider Simplicity NZ Ltd and the Auckland Foundation, and is an independent director of Strategi Group.

 Pierre has an extensive background in wealth management and private equity.
 Based in Europe, he is currently a director of Bank of America Corporation and special advisor to General Atlantic Partners – a leading global growth equity investment partnership.